pnsn/eqcutil/README.md

 Flexible methods that support use of the waveform cross correlation package "EQcorrscan" for a range of projects at the [PNSN](https://pnsn.org).

 # Authors
-This repository is abstracted from workflows written by N. Stevens and B. Johnson in the course of their work at the [PNSN](https://pnsn.org).
+This repository is abstracted from workflows written by N. Stevens and B. Johnson in the course of their work at the [PNSN](https://pnsn.org) and related research endeavors.

 # License
 ![image](./docs/images/gplv3-with-text-136x68.png)